 The empathy map will help you zero in on the following:

-While talking with humans can sometimes be a messy and confusing experience, using this kind of methodology helps tremendously with active listening.
+While talking with humans is often a messy and confusing experience, using this kind of methodology helps tremendously with active listening—especially if you’ve never been trained in qualitative research methods.
 Instead of sifting through hours of video or transcripts and dumping the findings into a PowerPoint deck, you actively create a visual representation that captures actionable data and reveals the key insights directly from the users themselves.

-Henry Ford famously said, “If I’d asked people what they wanted they would have said a faster horse.”
-Those who doubt human-centered design often believe that true innovation happens independently of users through a sole visionary founder.
-They claim ordinary people cannot articulate what’s possible with technology nor define it for use within their daily lives.
+Those who doubt human-centered design often believe that true innovation happens independently of users through a sole visionary founder like Steve Jobs or Henry Ford.
+They claim ordinary people cannot articulate what’s possible with technology nor define it for useful purposes within their daily lives.
 To them, we’re all just wasting our time trying to spend time with users if we truly want to develop leapfrog innovations.

 But if we rewind the clock to the experience Henry Ford was designing for, it comes down to one simple thing: users said they wanted to go faster.
 And while they might not have envisioned a Model T, they certainly knew the challenges of the horse and buggy and could speak to the pain points around that experience.

 The same is true for the iPhone.
-People carried an iPod, a GPS for driving, a laptop for computing tasks and a clunky flip phone for calling or texting.
-Not to discredit Apple’s engineering and design prowess, but observing and speaking with users you can imagine how Apple quickly saw that there was a hungry market to carry one device that could deliver on all the above with seamless functionality.
-The problem was thus clearly defined by their behaviors and habits.
+People carried an iPod, a GPS for driving, a laptop for computing tasks, and a clunky flip phone for calling or texting.
+Not to discredit Apple’s engineering and design prowess, but observing and speaking with users helps you imagine what they need.
+The problem was clearly defined by their behaviors and habits.
 Users don’t care how we build these experiences.
 They just want to accomplish their goals.

 Gathering feedback will only get you so far.
 Having empathy for your users and using that to guide your design decisions empowers you to truly listen to what your users want and need.